svenboertjens/bluelink/README.md

 # Bluelink

-A simple bluetooth manager for your terminal.
+An easy-to-use CLI program to control your bluetooth.

-This bluetooth manager aims to run in the background of your device, to automatically pair with known devices.
+This bluetooth manager aims to offer a simple way for users to control bluetooth connections through a CLI.
-It also provides an easy-to-use CLI interface you can access with `$ bluelink`, where you can manage known devices and connect to new ones.
+The service automatically connects to paired devices once they're available as well.
+To access the CLI, simply run `$ bluelink` in your terminal.

+Note: This was developed on Arch, so sorry if for some reason it's incompatible with other systems.
+I can try to fix such issues once reported.

 # How to install

-There's no package published to any package managers yet, but this might happen once the manager works well.
-So for now, you'll have to install the ZIP and do it yourself (sorry :P).
+I'm planning to bring this package to AUR, but for now, there's a convenient setup script.
+Simply download the ZIP and extract it, and run the `auto_setup.sh` (with root).